 Once you have your disaster recovery plan in place, it is vitally important that you test it so that you and your employees know what to expect if you ever have to use it in a real-life situation.
 Testing the plan will show how long it would take to retrieve some files or restore a server backup in the event of a disaster.
 Additionally, testing will uncover invaluable information which you can use to fine-tune your plan.

-We can provide you with help through all the stages, from initial planning, solution selection and implementation, right through to periodic testing and process refinement.
+We can help you through all the stages of disaster recovery.
+From initial planning, solution selection and implementation, right through to periodic testing and process refinement.

-Talk to us about your business and to understand more about the full range of disaster recovery services we have to offer.
-Call us on 01905 758900, email us via firstname.lastname@example.org, or arrange a convenient time for us to call you by by filling out this online form.
+To talk to us about your business and to understand more about the full range of disaster recovery services we have to offer, please call us on 01905 758900, email us via firstname.lastname@example.org, or fill out this form to arrange a convenient time for us to call you.